Giancarlo Stanton Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Cubs have a 3.97 team ERA that ranks 11th among all league pitching staffs.

-- Cubs pitchers combine to allow 83 home runs (one per game), the fewest in baseball.
+- Cubs pitchers combine to give up 83 home runs (one per game), the first-fewest in the league.

-- In his last time out on Sunday, the righty tossed five innings against the Cleveland Guardians, allowing five earned runs while surrendering seven hits.
+- His last time out came on Monday against the Milwaukee Brewers, when the lefty threw 3 2/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.